GreenWay construction updates

 Retaining walls for the temporary access ramp are being constructed:

-Cadigal Reserve construction fencing has been installed for safe construction; ecological and bush care areas are fenced off from the construction site with dust and potential site run-off mitigation measures in place:
+Cadigal Reserve construction fencing has been installed for safe construction; ecological and bush care areas are fenced off from the construction site with dust and site run-off mitigation measures in place:

 Missing links - Hercules Parklands, Dulwich Hill